theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/execute_all_defined_xu_extractions.md

 ---
-title: Execute & Schedule all Extractions
+title: Execute & Schedule all Extractions using an SSIS Package
 description: execute_all_defined_xu_extractions
 author: Fabian Steffan
 ---